LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/3d630016-3412-415d-876c-7405555c0e7e)

+It was observed  that
+1- 	TG and VLDL are highly positively correlated
+2- 	BMI and HbA1c are highly positively correlated

+The embedded feature selection in the model technique will be used in selecting the most important features, so we dont have worry about the correlated features.

 ### Min Max Scaling
 Since  dataset contains features that have different ranges, units of measurement, or orders of magnitude.
 These variation in feature values can lead to biased model performance or difficulties during the learning process.
 MinMax Scaling technique was employed.   this compresses all the ouliers in the narrow range between [0,1].This process enhances data analysis and modeling accuracy by mitigating the influence of varying scales on machine learning models.

 ``` Python
 scaler = MinMaxScaler().fit(df_num)
 print(scaler)